denghejun/prometheus_grafana/README.md

 4. Visit prometheus: http://localhost:9090

 5. Visit grafana: [http://localhost:3000](http://localhost:3000): username/password = admin/admin, you also need to config the prometheus server url(e.g. in this
-   case: http://{your-host-ip-not-localhost}:9090) as a datasource.
+   case: http://{your-host-ip-not-localhost}:9090) as a datasource at the first time you startup grafana.